Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Introduction

-In this study, we aim to extend our previous study \cite{acii2022} by exploring semi-supervised FER under more realistic data settings.
-First, we study semi-supervised learning with `OOD' unlabelled data, where the images in the unlabelled set contain images of the same classes as the labelled set but come from a different source and, therefore, have a different data distribution.
-Next, we study semi-supervised FER for `unconstrained' unlabelled data, where the unlabelled data come from a different distribution and do not contain images of the same classes as those in the labelled set.
-This setting is considerably harder than both ID and OOD learning.
-Figure \ref{fig:bannar} depicts an overview of our study on semi-supervised learning from different unlabelled set configurations.
-Finally, we study the effectiveness of semi-supervised learning on very small datasets.
+In this paper, we extend our previous study \cite{acii2022} by exploring semi-supervised FER under more realistic data settings, including OOD and unconstrained unlabeled data.
+Furthermore, we also report the performance of ID SSL with a small unlabelled set.
 We also expand the scope of our study by including a few of the more recent semi-supervised methods.
 More specifically, we study 11 recent semi-supervised approaches, namely Pi-model \cite{pi_model}, Pseudo-label \cite{pseudo_labels}, Mean Teacher \cite{mean_teacher}, VAT \cite{vat}, UDA \cite{uda}, MixMatch \cite{mixmatch}, ReMixMatch \cite{remixmatch}, FlexMatch \cite{flexmatch}, CoMatch \cite{comatch}, and CCSSL \cite{ccssl}.
 We conduct extensive experiments for different unlabelled set configurations using five public FER datasets, namely FER13 \cite{fer13}, RAF-DB \cite{raf_db}, AffectNet \cite{affectnet}, KDEF \cite{kdef}, and DDCF \cite{ddcf}, along with a non-FER dataset for the unconstrained data, namely CelebA \cite{celeba}.
+Figure \ref{fig:bannar} depicts an overview of our study on semi-supervised learning from different unlabelled set configurations.
 Findings from these experiments suggest that FixMatch performs the best among the 11 semi-supervised methods for conventional ID semi-supervised learning, but it performs poorly in other challenging settings.
 For both OOD and unconstrained unlabelled data, ReMixMatch exhibits the best performance.
 ReMixMatch also outperforms other methods in the low-data scenario.
 We also show hyper-parameter sensitivity studies for each of these semi-supervised settings to further boost performance.